History of macroeconomic thought: 2008 financial crisis, Great Recession, and the evolution of consensus

-The 2007–2008 financial crisis and subsequent Great Recession challenged the short-term macroeconomics of the time.
+The 2008 financial crisis and subsequent Great Recession challenged the short-term macroeconomics of the time.
 Few economists predicted the crisis, and, even afterwards, there was great disagreement on how to address it.
 The new synthesis formed during the Great Moderation and had not been tested in a severe economic environment.
 Many economists agree that the crisis stemmed from an economic bubble, but neither of the major macroeconomic schools within the synthesis had paid much attention to finance or a theory of asset bubbles.
 The failures of macroeconomic theory at the time to explain the crisis spurred macroeconomists to re-evaluate their thinking.
 Commentary ridiculed the mainstream and proposed a major reassessment.

 Particular criticism during the crisis was directed at DSGE models, which were developed prior to and during the new synthesis.
 Robert Solow testified before the U.S. Congress that DSGE modeling "has nothing useful to say about anti-recession policy because it has built into its essentially implausible assumptions the 'conclusion' that there is nothing for macroeconomic policy to do."
 Solow also criticized DSGE models for frequently assuming that a single, "representative agent" can represent the complex interaction of the many diverse agents that make up the real world.
 Robert Gordon criticized much of macroeconomics after 1978.
 Gordon called for a renewal of disequilibrium theorizing and disequilibrium modeling.
 He disparaged both new classical and new Keynesian economists who assumed that markets clear; he called for a renewal of economic models that could included both market clearing and sticky-priced goods, such as oil and housing respectively.

-The crisis of confidence in DGSE models did not dismantle the deeper consensus that characterizes the new synthesis, and models which could explain the new data continued development.
+The crisis of confidence in DSGE models did not dismantle the deeper consensus that characterizes the new synthesis, and models which could explain the new data continued development.
 Areas that had seen increased popular and political attention, such as income inequality, received greater focus, as did models which incorporated significant heterogeneity (as opposed to earlier DSGE models).
-Whilst criticizing DGSE models, Ricardo J. Caballero argued that work in finance showed progress and suggested that modern macroeconomics needed to be re-centered but not scrapped in the wake of the financial crisis.
-In 2010, Federal Reserve Bank of Minneapolis president Narayana Kocherlakota acknowledged that DSGE models were "not very useful" for analyzing the financial crisis of 2007–2010, but argued that the applicability of these models was "improving" and claimed that there was a growing consensus among macroeconomists that DSGE models need to incorporate both "price stickiness and financial market frictions."
+Whilst criticizing DSGE models, Ricardo J. Caballero argued that work in finance showed progress and suggested that modern macroeconomics needed to be re-centered but not scrapped after the 2008 financial crisis.
+In 2010, Federal Reserve Bank of Minneapolis president Narayana Kocherlakota acknowledged that DSGE models were "not very useful" for analyzing the 2008 financial crisis, but argued that the applicability of these models was "improving" and claimed that there was a growing consensus among macroeconomists that DSGE models need to incorporate both "price stickiness and financial market frictions."
 Despite his criticism of DSGE modeling, he stated that modern models are useful: